glauberportella/password-hash/README.md

 const portable = true;
 // major PHP version, 5 or 7, as it is a port of PHPass PHP class we rely
 // on php version on gensalt_private() method, it is an optional constructor
-// argument wich defaults to 7
+// argument which defaults to 7
 const phpversion = 7;

 const hasher = new PasswordHash(len, portable, phpversion);